Understanding Truck Tire Blowouts & Accidents

 What should I do if see a truck tire blowout?

-There are some steps you can take to protect yourself if a truck tire is blown out.
+A tire blowout on the highway or any road can be a dangerous situation.
+But there are some steps you can take to protect yourself if a truck tire is blown out.
 You may notice a truck driver losing control, flying debris and loose cargo, or other drivers panicking.
 The truck itself may even start to roll over.

 The best way to protect yourself from an emergency situation like this is to:

-• Prevent over-reactive steering – Driving professionals warn about cars spinning out of control due to jerky, rough steering.
+- Prevent over-reactive steering – Driving professionals warn about cars spinning out of control due to jerky, rough steering.
 Turning your steering wheel smoothly and firmly helps your tires conform to the new direction without overwhelming them.

-• Using your antilock brake system (ABS) – If your vehicle is equipped with ABS, it’s important to test your vehicle and practice braking before taking it on the road.
+- Using your antilock brake system (ABS) – If your vehicle is equipped with ABS, it’s important to test your vehicle and practice braking before taking it on the road.
 In general, your foot should remain firmly planted on the brake pedal, while ABS pumps the brakes for you so you can concentrate on steering to safety.

-• If your vehicle does not have ABS, and you need to stop immediately, a sudden, hard brake application may cause loss of your vehicle’s steering control and wheel lockup.
+- If your vehicle does not have ABS, and you need to stop immediately, a sudden, hard brake application may cause loss of your vehicle’s steering control and wheel lockup.
 It’s best to manually pump the brakes.
 Smoothly and firmly place pressure on the brake pedal, then release the brakes slightly to allow the tires to resume rolling.
 Repeat.

 Despite your best efforts to drive defensively, you may still be involved in a tire blowout accident.
 All drivers on the road are legally obligated to exercise “reasonable care” while driving.
 This not only includes following traffic laws, but also requires truck drivers and trucking companies to keep their vehicles in good repair, including the tires.

 And while determining liability may seem obvious in some situations, each case is unique considering the limitless factors that may have contributed to the accident, including road, weather, and driver conditions.
 Liability is determined after thorough investigation.
-Some examples where liability may be reduced against the driver include:
+A tire blowout is often an at-fault accident.
+But some examples where liability may be reduced against the driver include:

-• A tire blowout is caused by an external factor, like a pothole or obstacle in the road.
+- A tire blowout is caused by an external factor, like a pothole or obstacle in the road.
 The truck driver’s liability may be reduced, but their liability will also depend on the actions they took after the blowout.

-• Tire manufacturers may be held liable for a tire blowout accident if a defect in the tire’s design led to the blowout.
+- Tire manufacturers may be held liable for a tire blowout accident if a defect in the tire’s design led to the blowout.
 If an installer or a mechanic failed to notice the defect while installing the tire, or if the installation was not done properly, they also may be held partly liable.

 Finding the reasons and cause for tire blowouts is important to determine the outcome of your case.
 If there are injuries involved, an investigation may become long and drawn-out since insurance companies seek to dilute their liability.
-If you have been injured, contact an experienced truck accident attorney as soon as possible.
+If you have been injured, contact an experienced truck tire blowout accident attorney as soon as possible.

 Tire blowouts happen when a weakened tire is subjected to sudden pressure or impact that causes the tire to burst or rapidly lose air pressure.
 A blowout may result from any of the following factors:

-• Underinflation – Failing to keep tires at proper air pressure causes the tire’s internal components to flex more than they are designed to.
+- Underinflation – Failing to keep tires at proper air pressure causes the tire’s internal components to flex more than they are designed to.

-• Overinflation and heat – It is just as dangerous to overinflate tires, and this can be a serious problem when outdoor temperatures start to rise.
+- Overinflation and heat – It is just as dangerous to overinflate tires, and this can be a serious problem when outdoor temperatures start to rise.
 Heat causes a tire to inflate, and when the hot freeway asphalt adds friction to an overinflated tire, a blowout is not far away.

 Rollover accidents caused by tire blowouts